Travis Kelce Player Prop Bets for the NFL Playoffs | Kansas City vs. Cincinnati 1/30/2022

 - Note: Kelce's stats vs. Bengals date back to 2016.

-- The Bengals are allowing 264.6 passing yards per game this season, the NFL's 27th-ranked pass defense.
+- The 264.6 passing yards the Bengals allow per game makes them the NFL's 27th-ranked pass defense this season.

-- With 26 passing TDs allowed this season, the Bengals defense is ranked 13th in the NFL.
+- The Bengals have conceded 26 passing TDs this season (1.5 per game), ranking them 13th among NFL defenses.

 Recent Performances

-- In last week's outing against the Bills, Kelce picked up 96 yards on eight receptions while scoring one touchdown.
+- Against the Bills in the AFC Divisional round, Kelce totaled 96 yards on eight receptions (nine targets) while scoring one touchdown.

-- Kelce's 21 targets have resulted in 17 grabs for 238 yards (79.3 ypg) and three touchdowns in his last three games.
+- Kelce hauled in 238 yards (on 17 catches) with three touchdowns over his last three outings.
+He was targeted 21 times, and averaged 79.3 yards per game.

 Kelce's Kansas City Teammates